www.cartridge-corner.com

 C.C Co.
 Star

-DELAWARE CARTRIDGE Co.
+DELAWARE CARTRIDGE Co., GLASGOW, DE.

 (1860 - 1888)